Cthompsonlbi/BellyButton/README.md

 For this deliverable, I leveraged a large portion of the code created for the first deliverable to create the bubble chart on this dashboard.
 The code created in the buildCharts() function to handle the trace object information of the bubble chart are as follows:

   * Set the otu_ids as the x-axis
   * Set the sample_values as the y-axis
   * Set the otu_labels as the hover-text values
   * Set the sample_values as the marker size
   * Set the otu_ids as the marker colors in the bubble chart.
-  * Colorscale was set to "JET"
+  * Set colorscale to "JET"

 Code has been created in the buildCharts() function to handle the layout object of the bubble chart.
 The following has been added to the layout variable:

   * Code to create a title
   * Code created to label the x-axis
   * Code created to label the y-axis
-  * Text appears when hovering over the bubble.
+  * Text appears when hovering over a bubble.
   * plot background color and paper background color set to light gray.

 ### Delivery 3